 We've designed a free online quiz to help you with both.
 It takes just 1-2 minutes and will help you determine if auction's the right fit.
 If it is, I can connect you with my #1 leading auction house in your area.

 What if your house has already failed to sell?

 Costs of a failed auction attempt

 For starters, the costs to enter an auction aren't drastic, meaning you won't be out of pocket for too great a sum.
 (Especially if you go via a referral from us.
-This saves you having to pay auction entry fees.
-Call 0330 223 5568 now for more information).
+I've negotiated preferential rates with our recommended auction house.
+Click into the quiz above to get started).

 Options if your house doesn't sell at auction

 If it doesn't sell, the auction house will try and tie-up a post-auction sale.

 Failing that, you can try the auction again, go to a cash house-buying company, or consider selling via an estate agent.

 If it still doesn't sell, or if you don't want to give those options another go, then you can always hold onto the property: